Saturday, 9 May 2026

 next space* , continue join shoulder seams together across to last corner, now we have

-Middle ch.
-Fasten off and follow the same work to other hexagon piece joining shoulder
+Fasten off and follow the same work to other hexagon piece joining shoulder Seams.

-Adding Width to Center Back on Both Hexagon piece x 2:
+Adding Width to Center Back on Both Hexagon pieces x 2:

 Follow the colors sequence of pattern showing in hexagon cardigan.